Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Greenforest/big_data.md

 Figure 4.2.1 outlines the initial setup process for utilizing Dask.
 It begins by demonstrating the installation of Dask using `pip install dask`, followed by output confirming that the Dask package and its dependencies are already satisfied.

 <p align="center"> <img src="https://github.com/user-attachments/assets/41b28074-99b0-404b-bd2f-8a52b6592535" alt="Optimized Data Loading and Sampling Using Dask" /> <br><strong>Figure 4.2.2 - Code Snippet for Optimize Data Operations Using Dask</strong> </p>
-Certainly, here's a one-paragraph explanation for Figure 4.2.2.

 Figure 4.2.2 details the initial steps for optimized data handling using Dask.
 It begins with recording the initial memory state and start time.
 Crucially, it implements **less data loading** by specifying `usecols` to load only a subset of relevant columns from the CSV.
 Further optimization is achieved by defining `dtype_map`, explicitly setting **appropriate data types** (e.g., 'category' for categorical columns, 'object' for others) to minimize memory footprint.
 The dataset is then loaded into a Dask DataFrame using `dd.read_csv`, leveraging **chunking** with `blocksize='128MB'` to process the large file in manageable segments.
 Finally, **sampling** is applied with `df_dask.sample(frac=0.01)` to work with a smaller, representative portion of the data for faster initial inspection, which includes printing the shape, column names, and data types of the sampled Dask DataFrame.